CybercentreCanada/assemblyline4_docs/docs/developer_manual/docs/docs.md

 ## Clone the documentation

-The documentation can be cloned from the following repositorie:
+The documentation can be cloned from the following repository:
 ```
 git clone git@github.com:CybercentreCanada/assemblyline4_docs.git
 ```